qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - keeps crashing when opening
 - would have liked it but it keeps crashing
 - keeps on crashing
-- i the app keeps crashing when i try searching for an tbsp
+- i the app keeps crashing when i try searching for an email
 - i i have installed the app and it keeps crashing
 - email keeps crashing
 - needs to be fixed so does not keep crashing
 - keep crashing
-- has crashed a tbsp
 - app keeps crashing
-- keeps crashing when tbsp
-- i app keep crashing
+- app keep crashing
 - this app keeps crashing
 - app crashes
 - app keeps keeps crashing and freezing
-- this app crashes all the tbsp
+- this app crashes all the time
-- my app keeps crashing when i open an email to read please tbsp
+- my app keeps crashing when i open an email to read
 - app keeps crashing as soon as i open it cant access any emails before it crashes
 - the new update keeps crashing
 - keep crashing over and over again
 - my app keeps crashing on all my phones
-- keeps crashing in the tbsp
+- keeps crashing in the background
 - keeps crashing when an email is opened from notification
 - keeps crashing after deleting email from notification
 - have iphone a app keeps crashing on opening
-- app crashed on tbsp
+- app crashed on me
-- app crashed on me again tbsp
+- app crashed on me again
 - searches keep crashing the app
 - new update keep crashing
-- keeps crashing
 - latest app keep crashing on is
 - the app keeps crashing
-- this app keeps crashing in us cd
+- this app keeps crashing
 - keeps crashing after of a a is update
 - app keeps crashing as i use the swipe
 - app crashes on is of a